MultiSafepay/docs/content/payments/methods/pay-later/pay-after-delivery/overview.md

 - Minimum and maximum order amounts apply.
 For more information, email your account manager at <sales@multisafepay.com>

 - The delivery and invoice addresses must be the **same** to prevent fraud.
 For&nbsp;more information, see MultiFactor – [Shipping policies](https://www.multifactor.nl/voorwaarden/shipping-policies).

-## Refunds

-- You can't process refunds after the invoice is transfered to a collection agency (usually 6 weeks after shipping the order). **Shipped** status is not visible in your MultiSafepay account.
-To check the date of shipment, email <support@multifactor.nl>

-- You can't see whether the customer has paid the invoice.
-If they have already paid, they receive a refund.
-If not, they receive an adjusted payment request or the invoice is cancelled.

-- For both full and partial refunds, any additional administration costs for the customer are deducted from the invoice.
-The customer has a further 14 days to complete the payment.

--  You cannot reverse full refunds.

 ## See also